 Lots of lemons, limes and the season’s amazing oranges.
-Earmarked for nothing in particular, except maybe some zesting, some salted preserves, some small batch marmalade, and margaritas, if anything was left over (and of course I would make sure there was something left for margaritas, silly).
+Earmarked for nothing in particular, except maybe some zesting, some salted lemon preserves, some small batch blood orange marmalade, and margaritas, if anything was left over (and of course I would make sure there was something left for margaritas, silly).

 Later, still miffed about the sweet and sour mix, I googled same.
 Not sure what I was expecting, but what I got were many sites explaining how to DIY it.

 Sweet and sour mix?
 Could it be?
 Would it work?

 I had to find out.
 No two sites shared the same formula, but I was willing to wing it.

 So, some sugar and a few citrus carcasses later, I had me some mighty fine sweet and sour mix.
 I can’t emphasize how fresh this stuff is.
 Night and day, from the cough-syrupy goo sold in bottles.